TOGA Begins as the Passion of One Employee

 Evolution

-The number of entries per employee is rising year by year, our approximately 28,000 employees surpassing themselves in fiscal 2020 with participant lists (counting multiple entries per person separately) totaling 51,033 for 6,461 entries.
+The number of entries per employee is rising year by year, with our approximately 28,034 employees surpassing themselves in fiscal 2022 with participant lists (counting multiple entries per person separately) totaling 50,071 for 6,930 entries.
 TOGA has taken root as a process to share and recognize voluntary employee initiatives in practicing the OMRON Principles and is run by employees in each region worldwide.
-Recent years have seen an increase in initiatives aimed at practicing the OMRON Principles through cooperation across departments and with external partners in the aim of further innovation driven by social needs.
+Recent years have seen an increase in initiatives aimed at practicing the OMRON Principles through cooperation across departments and with external partners with the aim of further innovation driven by social needs.
 The circle of empathy and resonance with the passionate desire to fight to solve social issues is also expanding beyond the Company.
-Approximately 200 people external to the company—including partner companies, investors, media personnel, and students—participated in our 8th (2019) TOGA Global Meet, which brought attendees together from all over the world in a live online format due to the COVID-19 pandemic.
+Approximately 524 people external to the company窶琶ncluding partner companies, investors, media personnel, and students窶廃articipated in our 11th (2022) TOGA Global Meet, which brought attendees together from all over the world in a live online format.

 Stories of Practicing the OMRON Principles